There are two main types of Lotto machines: gravity pick and air mix. The machines have a few things in common:

 When the numbers were selected on live television, sure enough, the winning number was 6 - 6 - 6.
 Before the numbers were drawn, the conspirators had purchased many tickets all over the state for the eight different combinations that are possible with sixes and fours.
 They ended up winning $1.8 million.
 Click here for a detailed account of the whole story.

-For more information on lotteries and related topics, check out the links on the next page.
+For more information on lotteries and related topics, check out the links below.